microsoft/pxt-arcade/docs/skillmap/balloon/balloon2.md

 ---

-If your code isn't working and you can't figure out why, click "Replace my code" to replace the blocks in your workspace with new starter code.
+If your code isn't working and you can't figure out why, click
+<br/>"Replace my code"<br/>
+to replace the blocks in your workspace with new starter code.

 hint~